-Water boards were previously established under section 108(2) the Water Act, which was repealed by section 163(1) of the National Water Act 36 of 1998 with effect from 1 October 1998.
-Water boards are after the repeal of the Water Act constituted under section 28 of the Water Services Act.
+Water boards were previously established under section 108(2) of the Water Act, which was repealed by section 163(1) of the National Water Act 36 of 1998 with effect from 1 October 1998.
+They were reconstituted under section 28 of the Water Services Act.